uncoast-unconf/uu-2019-day-zero/02-project-workflows/README.md

 **2. Project-oriented workflows**

 - `setwd("path/that/only/works/on/my/machine")`
-- Staying organized
+- Tips for staying organized
-- RStudio Projects
+- RStudio projects

 **3. Practice safe paths**